Ginxss/tfds/README.md

 ```
 stack.clear();
 ```
-In reality, clear() just resets the internal top index, which means that no actual memory is deallocated and the stack is not being reverted to its original capacity.
+In reality, clear() just resets the internal top index, which means that no actual memory is deallocated and the stack is not reverted to its original capacity.

 ---
 ---